 This initiative will help synagogue teams discover what the other options are, what the future may look like with our current model and interrogate the world of synagogue finance which includes mission driven budgeting, alternative models for membership fees and fundraising.

 We are delighted to be joined by Rabbi Lou Feldstein from the Reform Movement in the USA and an expert in synagogue finance.

-Need help building your financial sustainability team for Chagigah?
-Please let us know email@example.com
+Need help building your Re-thinking Synagogues’ Finance team for Chagigah?
+Please let us know firstname.lastname@example.org

 Communities who gain the most are those who come as a team.
 Let’s start thinking about who that team is for YOUR community.
-Caring is not just the rabbi or welfare officer, leadership is not just the chair and finance is not just the treasurer.
+Caring is not just the rabbi or welfare officer, finance is not just the treasurer and education is not just for educators.
 Teams could be anything from 2-6 people, but all individuals who would like to come and explore are more than welcome.

 Amit, Sarita and the Initiatives’ teams are here to assist you build your teams.
 If you are from a small community we will twin you so you can support each other on your learning journey.